The Beginning After the End: Anime

 An anime television series adaptation was announced at New York Comic Con on October 19, 2024.
 It is produced by Studio A-Cat and directed by Keitaro Motonaga, with Takamitsu Kōno writing series scripts, Masami Sueoka designing the characters, and Keiji Inai composing the music.
 The series aired from April 2 to June 18, 2025, on Fuji TV's +Ultra programming block.
 (Note: Fuji TV listed the series premiere on April 2, 2025, at 24:45, which is effectively April 3 at 12:45 a.m.
 JST, though AT-X has the earliest release on April 2.)
 The opening theme song is "Kingsblood", performed by Kala, while the ending theme song is "Mahiru no Tsuki" (真昼の月), performed by Seiza.
 Crunchyroll streamed the series.
 An English dub was produced concurrently, which premiered on April 16 of the same year.

 The first season was initially planned to air in two cours with a total of 24 episodes.
-However, after the broadcast of Episode 11, Crunchyroll announced that the season would conclude with Episode 12, with the second season premiering in April 2026 on the same programming block.
+However, after the broadcast of Episode 11, Crunchyroll announced that the season would conclude with Episode 12, with the second season airing from April 2 to June 24, 2026 on the same programming block.
+The opening theme song is "Sayonara Janai Hō ga Ii" (さよならじゃない方がいい) performed by Six Lounge, while the ending theme song is "Futatsu no Michi" (二つの道) performed by 22/7.